AndersDeath/diary2/000-current.md

 # 14 June - Wednesday - Yerevan - 258 day of immigration

 Today I had another interview with Doctoflix.
 I went nice.
 The rest of the day I was programming and making some usual things.
 Todoist is amazing tool that helps we on daily basis and it's amazing. my gum pains.
 It's awful.
 In general I so calm now.
 I don't know why but I feel better.
-I still miss home.
+I still miss home but it's not so painful.